The 4 threats that Brazil faces in the pandemic, in the view of the Health secretaries

-The situation of the covid-19 pandemic in Europe, the emergence of new variants (such as Ômicron), the number of vulnerable citizens and the low rate of vaccination in South America should serve as a warning for Brazil in the coming months.
+THE situation of the covid-19 pandemic in Europe, O emergence of new variants (such as Ômicron), the number of vulnerable citizens and the low rate of vaccination in South America should serve as a warning for Brazil in the coming months.

 This is the assessment made by the sanitarist physician Jurandi Frutuoso, executive secretary of the National Council of Health Secretaries, Conass.